-We also talk about careers early because it

-themselves - their skills, values, interests and more - and help pupils to connect these to future choices, such as GCSE, A-level, university, alternatives to university such as apprenticeships and, yes, job options too.
+We also talk about careers early because it is so much more than just "thinking about jobs".
+A good careers programme should, over time, help pupils to think about themselves - their skills, values, interests and more - and help pupils to connect these to future choices, such as GCSE, A-level, university, alternatives to university such as apprenticeships and, yes, job options too.
 After all, you and your daughter have already made a big (and hopefully wise) career decision: to attend Surbiton High School!